inscist/api-guidelines/Guidelines.md

 **Page Size:** Clients **MAY** request server-driven paging with a specific page size by specifying a _$maxpagesize_ preference.
 The server **SHOULD** honor this preference if the specified page size is smaller than the server's default page size.

-**Paginating embedded collections:** It is possible for both client-driven paging and server-driven paging to be applied to embedded collections.
+**Paginating embedded collections:** It is possible for both client and server-driven paging to be applied to embedded collections.
 If a server paginates an embedded collection, it **MUST** include additional continuation tokens as appropriate.

 **Recordset count:** Developers who want to know the full number of records across all pages, **MAY** include the query parameter _$count=true_ to tell the server to include the count of items in the response.